.

 To register, click on the "Book Now" button or call (708) 246-0320.

-Connection(s) for the Winter 2009 Workforce Management Certification Series
+Workforce Management Certification Online Series

 Certification exams (order one for each attendee), $25 each